 Applesauce is one of the best things to can because the natural acids and sugars act as a preservative.
 You don’t have to add anything unnatural to keep it for the long haul.
 Plus, when you make your own applesauce, you control how much sugar and what ingredients are involved.

-While canning applesauce means it stores well over time, making applesauce from in-season, never frozen apples results in fresher applesauce.
+While canning applesauce means it stores well over time, making applesauce from in-season, never-frozen apples results in fresher applesauce.
 Fresher applesauce tastes better and is better for your health, too.

 Packaging homemade applesauce produces less waste and uses less energy than commercial production methods.
 It’s another way for you to reduce your footprint and be more environmentally friendly.

-It’s Delicious and Easy
+Applesauce is Delicious and Easy

 Learning how to can applesauce is healthy, fresher, and better for the environment; and the best part is, with the tips we will cover in the next sections, it’s easy, too.

-Your Home Will Smell Amazing
+Your Home Will Smell Amazing when Canning Applesauce

 On top of all the other perks we mentioned, when you make your own applesauce your home will be filled with the aroma.
 The sweet smell of fresh apples and other ingredients, like cinnamon, is really pleasant.

-A Great Solution for Leftover Apples
+Applesauce is a Great Solution for Leftover Apples

 Learning how to can applesauce is also super useful if you have more apples than you know what to do with.
-Whether there was a bulk deal you couldn’t pass up, or you have apple trees, too many apples has a solution.
+Whether there was a bulk deal you couldn’t pass up, or you have apple trees, too many apples have a solution.

 Troubleshooting Tips for Canning Applesauce